kianenigma/blockchain-reimagined/content/Content/How/Blockchains Are Overrated.md

 Let's dive further into understanding *what* Blockchains actually are, and then revisit this proposition at the end.
 ## Blockchain
-Recall from [[Blockchain Models]] that transaction is synonym to a transition or mutation to the blockchain.
+Recall from [[Blockchain Models]] that transaction is synonym to a *transition* or *mutation* to the blockchain.
 Imagine we have a known correct order of 3 transactions.
 Without any special means, how can a new participant append a 4th one, while being able to prove the order of all the previous transactions?

-Blockchain is an efficient means to solving this very problem, and not much more.
+Blockchain is an efficient means to solving this very problem.

 A blockchain proposes to:
 - Bundle all transactions that are being added, in the right order, into a single ***block** of transactions*